Bentley Bentayga Hybrid review

 Still, a focus on reducing CO2 output and the emergence of low-emissions zones has forced Bentley to act.
 The firm doesn’t believe a battery-electric vehicle is the right solution for the time being, and as such it won’t make one until 2025.
 That said, it plans to electrify every model in its line-up by 2023, and the Bentayga is the first to undergo that process.

-Meanwhile, a 17.3kWh battery delivers zero-emissions range of around 16 miles.
+Meanwhile, a 17.3kWh battery delivers zero-emissions range of just under 25 miles.
 A full charge can be obtained from a domestic three-pin plug socket in 7.5 hours, a figure which falls to 2.5 hours with a dedicated wallbox charger.

-At least first-year road tax is guaranteed to be £120 or less (rising to £455 for years two to six, before dropping again to £135 annually thereafter), with fuel efficiency set to be superior to that achieved by the 6.0-litre W12 version.
+At least first-year road tax is guaranteed to be £120 or less (rising to £455 for years two to six, before dropping again to £135 annually thereafter), with fuel efficiency greatly superior to that achieved by the 6.0-litre W12 version.

 There are seven driving modes to choose from: Sport, Bentley, Comfort and Custom will be familiar to existing Bentley owners, while EV, Hybrid and Hold are new additions.